All students, Years 7 to 13, follow the PSHE programme.

 Higher Education and Careers

 Mrs Hopkins and Dr Hiner lead on the HE and Careers programme during the Summer term in Year 12.
 Students are introduced to the UCAS application process, are taught how to write an effective personal statement, to make informed choices about universities and courses that they might wish to apply for and learn about student finance and how to apply for it.
 There are also standalone sessions at other points during the Sixth Form where students learn about alternative options such as Degree Apprenticeships and develop the interview skills needed for entry to competitive universities/courses and jobs.

 The elective programme is a popular part of the Sixth Form RTP programme with both students and staff.
-It takes place during the Spring Term in both Year 12 and 13, for six weeks.
-Each student will take part in two electives in each academic year.
-The electives allow students to take responsibility for a very small part of their own curriculum and allow staff to share something they are passionate about with.
+It takes place during the Spring Term in both Year 13, for three weeks.
+Each student will take part in an elective.
+The electives allow students to take responsibility for a small part of their own curriculum and allow staff to share something they are passionate about with.
 The electives that we offer are varied, and change as the Sixth Form tutor team changes, but fall into three main categories:

 - Designed to encourage students to learn or be creative for its own sake.

 - Designed to teach students an important skill that will be useful in their lives as independent adults.

 - Designed to help students to know themselves better or to support them in living healthy lives (mentally or physically).

 We also make time for PSHE during our fortnightly tutor time programme.
 These ‘Life Skills’ sessions are delivered by form tutors to their tutor groups and allow for discussion of important and topical issues, as well as preparing for life as independent adults.
 The topics covered range from cervical smear tests to mental health, and bank accounts to laundry.